Ian N Williams

 - Assistant Professor, Department of the Earth, Atmosphere, and Climate

-I am a broadly trained atmospheric scientist with expertise in weather and climate, ranging from convective clouds and mesoscale meteorology to global circulations and climate change.
-An overall objective of my current research is to develop a mechanistic, process-level understanding to improve the prediction of precipitation and drought in numerical models.
-My approach to this problem emphasizes the interactions between Earth system components, including the role of the land surface and atmospheric boundary layer in cloud and precipitation processes.
-I use a combination of modeling and observational techniques to achieve my research objectives, including Earth system models, cloud-resolving models, and radar/lidar remote sensing.
+I am a broadly trained atmospheric scientist with expertise in weather and climate, spanning scales from turbulence and boundary-layer processes to convective storms, mesoscale meteorology, and the global circulation.
+An overall objective of my research is to develop a mechanistic, process-level understanding to improve weather and climate prediction.
+My work focuses on interactions among Earth system components, including the role of the land surface and atmospheric boundary layer in convective storms and precipitation processes.
+I use a combination of modeling and observational approaches, including Earth system models, cloud-resolving models, and radar and lidar remote sensing.

 Contact